coda289/cse15l-lab-report/Lab-Report-1.md

    ```
    **absolute path:** `/c/Users/dakot/lecture1`

-   I got the output `en-us.txt  es-mx.txt  zh-cn.txt` becuase that is the list of files that are contained within the directory 'messages`.
+   I got the output `en-us.txt  es-mx.txt  zh-cn.txt` becuase that is the list of files that are contained within the directory `messages`.

    It is not an error because it correctly displays the files that are within the directory.
 3. **path to file**